karafka/rdkafka-ruby/README.md

 The `rdkafka` gem is a modern Kafka client library for Ruby based on [librdkafka](https://github.com/edenhill/librdkafka/).
-It wraps the production-ready C client using the [ffi](https://github.com/ffi/ffi) gem and targets Kafka 1.0+ and Ruby versions that are under security or active maintenance.
-We remove Ruby version from our CI builds if they become EOL.
+It wraps the production-ready C client using the [ffi](https://github.com/ffi/ffi) gem and targets Kafka 1.0+ and Ruby versions under security or active maintenance.
+We remove a Ruby version from our CI builds when they become EOL.

 `rdkafka` was written because of the need for a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
 AppSignal runs it in production on very high-traffic systems.

 The most important pieces of a Kafka client are implemented.
-We're working towards feature completeness, you can track that here: https://github.com/appsignal/rdkafka-ruby/milestone/1
+We're working towards feature completeness.
+You can track that here: https://github.com/appsignal/rdkafka-ruby/milestone/1

 ## Table of content